Carbon-Farm-Network/Requirements-Doc/Planning.md

    * Design a UI that will work for one-process recipes; but some people will need multi-process recipes
    * Include stage
 * Plan from recipe (works for mfg/assembly and workflow patterns)
-   * Create Plan with Intents, demand-driven, using requests as independent demand, "squashing" as needed
+   * Create Plan with Intents, demand-driven, using requests as independent demand, "squashing" or "expanding" as needed
    * Do we need anything more?
 Or can it figure out all the correct order?
-* Planning page initial display (offers, requests, plan columns with plan)
+* Planning page display (offers, requests, plan columns with plan)
    * Visually flag issues (not enough or too much of something)
 * (Re)Calculate supply-driven quantities, display on page
 * (Re)Calculate demand-driven quantities, display on page